pypa/pipfile/README.rst

 The focus at the moment is on getting the Python representation perfect before proceeding with true `prototypes <https://gist.github.com/kennethreitz/9319936c301be5c01f6da04e518d2cf3>`_ with existing markup languages.
-However, we are optimizing for *ease of typing* for the end-user (**no googling/boilerplate/copypasta required!**), so the Python-esque syntax (AST-powered) will, at this time, likely exist in the final version.
+However, we are optimizing for *ease of typing* for the end-user (**no googling / boilerplate / copypasta required!**), so the Python-esque syntax (AST-powered) will, at this time, likely exist in the final version.
 But, this is being constantly re-evaluated.